hymnsrepo/hymnsrepo-site/content/hymns/lose-yourself-in-me.md

 If we have died with Him, we shall live with Him
 If we endure, we'll reign with Him
-Though faithless we may be, faithfull He'll remain
+Though faithless we may be, faithful He'll remain
 For how can Christ be false unto Himself?